osofariu/news-search/README.md

       ]
 ```

-- [x] download the news items with multiple calls
+- [x] we download the news items with multiple calls as needed
-- [x] caching to improve performance and avoid API limits
+- [x] cache API results to avoid API limits

 ### 3. use the search results to find interesting articles (filter)

-- [x] basic filter against headline and abstract (lowercase)
+- [x] initially a basic filter against headline and abstract (lowercase)
-- [x] add a vector database to do better searches ...
-THIS IS NEXT
+- [x] added a vector database which improved the search but added latench for indexing new results.. but we are caching this so we only pay a penalty once per API call.

 ### 4. Figure out why the LLM thinks today is in the past

 - [ ] in spite of prompt trying to address that, it is not working especially when the start date is recent and today's date is vaguely specified as today.
+This needs more work.

 ### 5. Possible future steps